 220.127.116.11 Examples of Collaborative Legal Frameworks

-Countries can create a collaborative legal framework by signing treaties which assign jurisdiction to an international court such as the Permanent Court of Arbitration, or they can set up their own judicial system; the European Union is the prime example of the latter approach, and some other groups of countries are following a similar path:
+Countries can create legally binding agreements by signing treaties which assign jurisdiction to an international court such as the Permanent Court of Arbitration.
+They may have more ambitious aims though, looking for greater economic and political integration, and they can then set up their own courts.
+The European Union is the prime example of the latter approach, and some other groups of countries are setting up collaborative legal frameworks in a similar way:

-- The East African Court of Justice was instituted by a treaty.
+● The East African Court of Justice was instituted by a treaty between Uganda, Kenya, and Tanzania in 1999.

 These examples are less fully developed than the EU, so the latter is described here in more detail in the following sub-sections.

-This is a current page, from the Patterns of Power Edition 3a book, © PatternsofPower.org, 2020.
-An archived copy of it is held at https://www.patternsofpower.org/edition03/5351.htm
+This page is intended to form part of Edition 4 of the Patterns of Power series of books.
+An archived copy of it is held at https://www.patternsofpower.org/edition04/5351a.htm.